Lissadell House and Gardens, Sligo, Ireland

 Butterflies & Bees

-Butterflies and moths include the couded yellow, the pearl-bordered fritillary, the hummingbird hawk moth, the small tortoiseshell, the painted lady, the peacock, the speckled wood, the red admiral (a regular visitor to the Kitchen garden) and the common blue (engaged in a mating dance)
+Butterflies and moths include the couded yellow, the pearl-bordered fritillary, the small tortoiseshell, the painted lady, the peacock, the speckled wood, the red admiral (a regular visitor to the Kitchen garden) and the common blue (engaged in a mating dance)

 RESTORATION WORK AT LISSADELL: A PICTORIAL RECORD